TM312/mllrs.io/content/articles/aws-transcribe.md

     s3_client.upload_file(filename, S3_NAME_INPUT, s3_filename)
     ```

-    Above we split the path to our file and only retrieve the basename as our `s3_filename`.
+    Above we split the path to our file and only retrieve the basename as our <code>s3_filename</code>.
 This will upload the file directly into the root level of the bucket.
 However, nested directory structures are equally possible inside an S3 bucket.

-    We can verify the upload by running the `print_bucket_function`from before.
+    We can verify the upload by running the <code>print_bucket_function</code> from before.

     ```py
     print_bucket_content(s3_client, S3_NAME_INPUT)